LauraBertola/Tutorials/WGS (high depth)/FastQC_Trimming_Mapping.md

 done
 ```

 TrimGalore! does not like wildcards (*), so we have to loop over our files instead.
 For each file in the input_files directory which ends with _1.fq.gz, it finds the accompanying reverse reads file (mate="${file/_1.fq.gz/_2.fq.gz}"), and it runs TrimGalore over both files.
 You tell it that there are --paired data, it should use --ilumina adapters for trimming (check the manual for more options, in case you're using different adapters), and you also tell it to store the results in the --output_dir.
-Finally, you can add & to make it run in parallel.

 This is going to take a few minutes... :hourglass: